manifoldfrs/doc-classifier/docs/distilbert_model.md

 # DistilBERT Document Classification Model

-This document explains how to set up, train, and use the DistilBERT transformer model for document classification in the HeronAI system.
+This document explains how to set up, train, and use the DistilBERT transformer model for document classification in the Document Classifier system.

 ## Overview